TheEyeOfCyber/RealTime_LicensePlateDETECTION/README.md

 # RealTime_LicensePlateDETECTION
 <b>Real-Time license plate detection and recognition can be very useful for automating toll booths, finding out traffic rule breakers, and for addressing other vehicle-related security and safety issues</b>.
-RASPBERRY PI 11 May, 2020 / 0 Comments

 Real-Time License Plate Recognition using Raspberry Pi and Python Real-Time License Plate Recognition using Raspberry Pi and Python Previously we learned about face recognition using Raspberry Pi and OpenCV.
 Today we will use these two to build a number plate recognition system using python.
 Real-Time license plate detection and recognition can be very useful for automating toll booths, finding out traffic rule breakers, and for addressing other vehicle-related security and safety issues.